 Periods of low oxygen (hypoxia) in SCD patients are often followed by periods of reoxygenation.
 This is known as the hypoxia-to-reoxygenation cycle and is associated with severe pain (and possibly inflammation) at sites of haemoglobin aggregation (often areas rich in capillary blood vessels such as the lungs and genitals).

 Haemoglobin is responsible for carrying oxygen to the organs of the body.
 In SCD sufferers, ischemia of the organs can result due to mutated blood cells building up and preventing healthy, oxygenated haemoglobin to pass.

 How is sickle cell disease treated?

 There are several ways to manage and control the various symptoms of SCD.
+The mainstay treatment is hydroxyurea, which reduces pain and complications from vaso-occlusive crises, reduces hospitalizations, and death from SCD.
 Infants born with SCD are given folic acid, which is continued into adulthood and often supplemented with penicillin in early childhood.
 In malarial countries, anti-malaria prophylaxis is often maintained for life, due to SCD sufferers’ increased susceptibility.
 However, a 2018 review in the efficacy of anti-malaria prophylaxis found no difference in adverse effects in children taking it versus children who were given a placebo.